zdwssq/learngit/readme.txt

 git tracks changes.
-git has a mutable index called stage. ny stupid boss still prefers svn. create a new branch is quick.
+git has a mutable index called stage. ny stupid boss still prefers svn. create a new branch is quick and simple.